-Water-quality samples were collected from four locations within the Outer Camp System during 2008.
+Water-quality samples were collected from four locations within the Outer Camp System during 2009.
 The Orphan Boy Mine and Green Lake seep were sampled twice, while the Marget Ann Mine and MT Tech well were sampled once each.
-Figure 4-5 shows selected water chemistry for the Orphan Boy Mine.
+Figures 4-5 and 4-6 show selected water chemistry for the Orphan Boy Mine.
 Water-quality trends have been downward or unchanged for the most part, the exception being zinc, which increased the past several years.
 However, these increases coincide with a change in sampling procedures at this site.
 The 1987 and 1988 samples were collected by bailing a sample from the shaft; samples collected since 2005 were collected by installing a pump into the shaft and pumping for several hours prior to sampling.
 It is possible that the change in sampling technique is responsible for the apparent water-quality changes.